Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 ### 2.1 Simple Gridworld
 Our devise an gridworld environment as shown in the following graph:
-By inheriting from the , you can just specific the width and height of the grid, and the states will be automatically indexed as shown in the following graph:
+By inheriting from the env of , you can just specify the width and height of the grid, and the states will be automatically indexed as shown in the following graph:

 <div>
 <img src="figs/envs/gridworld.png" width="200" height="280"/>